 Qeios is a Crossref member.
 Every work receives a DOI upon posting, thus making research and scholarly definitions easy to find, cite, link, and assess.

 Qeios proudly signed the Declaration on Research Assessment (DORA), which recognises the need to improve the ways in which the outputs of scholarly research are evaluated.

-Research works on Qeios are distinguished in Articles, Definitions and Peer Reviews.
+Research works on Qeios are distinguished in Articles, Definitions and Reviews.
 The copyright of the works belongs to the authors who post them, which are made available as follows:

 The transparent and seamless Open Peer Review model of Qeios facilitates and encourages the discussion around posted research and scholarly definitions.
 The collaborative essence of Qeios aims at rescuing from groupthink and increasing the quality of the scientific works posted on the platform.

 Peer review takes place after posting and, according to the principles of Open Science, reviewers' names and their reports are posted for readers to see.
 Researchers should register for a Qeios account in order to be able to post their reviews and reviewers must declare any competing interests in their reviews (see Competing Interests below for guidance).